rarible/protocol/docs/ethereum/smart-contracts/exchangev2-matching-orders.md

 ## Order Validation

 1. Check the start/end date of the order.
-2. Check whether the receiver of this order is empty or the receiver = order.taker.
+2. Check whether the receiver of this order is empty or the receiver is the same as order.taker.
 3. Check whether the order is signed by its creator or the creator of the order performs a transaction.
 4. If the creator of the order is a contract, then an ERC-1271 check is performed.